Fox-ML-infrastructure/Fox-v1-infra/DOCS/02_reference/configuration/README.md

 ## Overview

-The configuration system provides a **complete Single Source of Truth (SST)** for all training parameters, system settings, model hyperparameters, feature management, and safety controls. **As of 2025-12-12, ALL hardcoded configuration values have been removed from the TRAINING pipeline**, including decision policy thresholds, stability analysis parameters, and temporal safety defaults.
-All 52+ model trainers and specialized models now load hyperparameters, test splits, and random seeds from centralized config files, ensuring complete reproducibility: same config → same results across all pipeline stages.
+The configuration system provides a **Single Source of Truth (SST)** for all training parameters, system settings, model hyperparameters, feature management, and safety controls. **As of 2025-12-12, all training parameters in the TRAINING pipeline load from centralized config files**, including decision policy thresholds, stability analysis parameters, and temporal safety defaults.
+All 20 model families load hyperparameters, test splits, and random seeds from configs (with fallback defaults for edge cases), ensuring reproducibility: same config → same results across all pipeline stages.

 **NEW (2025-12-12)**: Decision-making, stability analysis, GPU settings, and training parameters are now fully config-driven:
 - **Decision Policies** (`decision_policies.yaml`): All thresholds for feature instability, route instability, feature explosion decline, and class balance drift